My Tasting Notes

 Classic Pints

-Love ’em or hate them, they are served in hundreds of UK pubs and bars and can be from craft or family-owned regional breweries to large multinational companies, they offer a consistent product and in the case of real ales are often one of the few options available.
+Love ’em or hate them, they may be served in hundreds of UK pubs and bars and can be from smaller family-owned regional breweries or large multinational companies, they can offer a consistent product and in the case of real ales could be one of the few options available.
+They have often played a significant part in the UK’s brewing history and are instantly recognisable brands.

 IPA’s